niconoe/arabel/README.md

 ## Data import process

 1) convert access database to CSV using `jetread`.
-All useful data is in the 4 tables in uppercase:
+All useful data is in the tables listed below:

 ```
 ./jetread spinnenatlas_20201007.mdb export "STAAL GEGEVENS" -fmt csv > staal_gegevens.csv